camden-carroll/camden-carroll.github.io/_portfolio/1-seniordesign.md

 <img src='/images/PayloadFullRender.JPG'>
 <img src='/images/FullAssemblyMotionColorHD.gif'>

-Parts were then printed out and assebmeled.
+Parts were then printed out and assembled.
 The electronics subteam added the brains, wiring, and motors.
 Testing began and the homing fearture worked, just not with the range we needed.

 Here is the drone being folded and placed inside the rocket on competition day: